Clive Syddall

 Clive Syddall is a British filmmaker and television journalist noted for several campaigning documentaries.
-He also served as a Trustee of Marie Curie Cancer Care and Communications Advisor to the British Red Cross.
+He was a trustee of Marie Curie Cancer Care and communications advisor to the British Red Cross.

 Life and career

 Syddall was born in Forfar, Scotland.
 He was educated at St Egbert's College London, followed by the University of Leicester and Wadham College, Oxford.

-Syddall's television career began in 1968.
-First as a graduate trainee with Southern Television, then moving to the BBC as a producer and director on 24 Hours, Midweek and later BBC's flagship Panorama where he produced films from the front line in Northern Ireland, the Arab-Israeli 'Yom Kippur' war, the Turkish invasion of Cyprus and the civil war in Rhodesia.
+Syddall’s television career began in 1968.
+First as a graduate trainee with ITV Southern Television, then moving to the BBC as producer and director on 24 Hours, Midweek and later BBC’s flagship Panorama.

-He was the BBC’s resident producer in Washington covering the Watergate Hearings securing the first interview with Nixon White House aide, John D. Erlichman, later gaoled for his role in the scandal.
+Syddall was the BBC’s resident producer in Washington covering the Watergate Hearings securing the first interview with Nixon White House aide, John D. Erlichman, later gaoled for his role in the scandal.
 Clive also persuaded President Nixon's daughter Julie and her husband David Eisenhower, grandson of the former President, to appear live on the BBC to take questions from the ordinary British public.
 Reported at the time as ‘unprecedented’ and ‘an astonishing coup by the BBC’.

-He went on to cover the Reagan campaign in his first bid for the republican nomination and the 1976 presidential campaign between President Gerald Ford and Jimmy Carter.

-In 1978 he was appointed Deputy Editor of the BBC's The Money Programme and later Story Editor on Newsnight.
+In 1978 he was appointed deputy editor of the BBC's The Money Programme and later story editor on Newsnight.

 In 1982 he moved to New York as an independent producer, directing and producing documentaries for the BBC, Channel 4 and PBS.
-Films included the now cult film Gang City – the story of the ongoing gang warfare in the Olympic City of Los Angeles BBC2, A Bitter Harvest - The Killing Fields of Mindanao, an investigation into major human rights violations taking place on a plantation funded by the British taxpayer in the Philippines (Channel 4) and Eater of Men - the first rafting expedition attempting the descent of the treacherous Waghi River in New-Guinea 'the-most-dangerous white-water river run ever filmed' reported The Royal Geographic Society at the time; produced for British Academy award-winning award-winning series River Journeys (BBC / PBS).
+Films included Gang City – the story of the ongoing gang warfare in the Olympic City of Los Angeles BBC2, A Bitter Harvest - The Killing Fields of Mindanao, an investigation into major human rights violations taking place on a plantation funded by the British taxpayer in the Philippines (Channel 4) and Eater of Men - the first rafting expedition attempting the descent of the treacherous Waghi River in New-Guinea 'the-most-dangerous white-water river run ever filmed' reported the Royal Geographical Society at the time; produced for British Academy series River Journeys (BBC / PBS).
 He was also involved in the development of several feature films including the Oscar winning movie The Mission (Warner Brothers).